-Matthew (Matt) P. Warenzak is a Partner in the Intellectual Property Practice in the Atlanta office of Smith, Gambrell & Russell, LLP.
+Matthew (Matt) P. Warenzak is a Partner in the Intellectual Property Practice of Smith, Gambrell & Russell, LLP.

-Mr. Warenzak is an experienced IP counsel, specializing in the enforcement and procurement of patents for his clients.
-In addition, he handles various trademark, copyright, licensing, and due diligence issues for his clients.
-Mr. Warenzak has successfully represented and assisted clients of various sizes, from start-ups to Fortune 100 companies, with patent matters across a wide range of fields, including medical devices, telecommunications, finance, banking, internet applications, heavy machinery, agricultural tools and systems, lighting, textiles, merchandising displays, and watercraft.
+Mr. Warenzak is an experienced IP litigator, enforcing his client’s patents, copyright, and trademarks, as well as shielding them from frivolous IP claims.
+In addition, he also procures patents and trademarks for his client, and offers counsel on other IP issues as well.
+Mr. Warenzak has successfully represented and assisted clients of various sizes, from start-ups to Fortune 100 companies, with IP matters across a wide range of fields, including medical devices, telecommunications, finance, banking, internet applications, heavy machinery, agricultural tools and systems, lighting, textiles, merchandising displays, and watercraft.

 Mr. Warenzak’ s representation of clients includes a wide variety of general patent matters, including enforcing clients’ patent rights, representing clients in post grant review proceedings with the United States Patent Trial and Appeal Board, prosecuting applications to obtain patents, and providing counsel in patent portfolio management.
 In addition, Mr. Warenzak assists clients with obtaining, maintaining, and enforcing their trademarks.
 He has also counseled clients on several specific copyright issues, including the sovereign immunity implications of suing state entities in federal court for copyright infringement and copyright’s fair use defense.

 Mr. Warenzak is admitted to practice before the Georgia Supreme Court, the Northern District of Georgia, and the U.S. Court of Appeals for the Federal Circuit.
 He is also admitted to practice before the United States Patent Office.